Referencing shows where you have used ideas or information created by another person in your work.

 In your assignments, every time you mention information you found, place an In-Text citation in that sentence.
 This is a very short form of the reference that lets a reader look it up in the Reference List.

-The Reference List goes at the end of the assignment.
+The Reference List goes at the end of your work.
 It contains the full details of the sources you got information from.
 Every in-text citation must have a matching entry in the reference list.

 Karpicke, J.D.
 (2009).
 Metacognitive control and strategy selection: Deciding to practice retrieval during learning.
 Journal of Experimental Psychology: General, 138(4), 469-486. http://dx.doi.org/10.1037/a0017341 |